| October 8, 2001 Significant Changes to Immigration Proposed as Part of "Anti-Terrorism"

 change the way student visas are issued and tracked.
 Her legislation would

+include a six month moratorium on all student visas.
 At this time, none of the above mentioned proposals have been implemented.

 Nevertheless, there is a heightened sense of security at all U.S. consulates,